-The following quantitative disclosures have been prepared in accordance with the requirements for APS 330 for the 2016 financial year.
+The following quantitative disclosures have been prepared in accordance with the requirements for APS 330 for the 2017 financial year.
 All amounts are expressed in Australian dollars.

-The table below presents the number of Senior Managers and Material Risk-Takers who received Variable Remuneration during 2016:
+The table below presents the number of Senior Managers and Material Risk-Takers who received Variable Remuneration during 2017:

-Table 1 - Variable Remuneration for Senior Managers and Material Risk-Takers 2016 No. of Employees Senior Managers Material Risk-Takers Variable Remuneration received during 2016 for the 2015 Performance Year 10 N/A Termination Payments received during 2016 N/A N/A
+Table 1 - Variable Remuneration for Senior Managers and Material Risk-Takers 2017 No. of Employees 3 Senior Managers Material Risk-Takers Variable Remuneration received during 2017 for the 2016 Performance Year 10 1 Termination Payments received during 2017 4 3 N/A

-3. For the 2015 Performance Year, the total number of Senior Managers receiving Variable Remuneration was 13 and the total number of Material Risk-Takers receiving Variable
+3. For the 2016 Performance Year, the total number of Senior Managers receiving Variable Remuneration was 10, and no Material Risk-Takers received Variable Remuneration.